NikiDigitals/Computing-It-with-Business-/notes/2025-09-01-python-datatypes-and-operators.md

 ---------------

 ## Overview
-How to use different operators and how to use them for calculations.
+In this section, I learned how to use various operators and apply them to calculations.
 How to use and name variables correctly in Python.
-The different assignment operators.
+The various assignment operators and their usage in code.

 ## key concepts
 * Operators: The use of operators in Python: PEMDAS: Parentheses, Exponents, Multiplication/Division, Addition/Subtraction.